powerpuffpomelo/QE-Reading-List/README.md

 # QE Reading List
-A paper list for quality estimation.
+A paper list for machine translation quality estimation.

 Welcome to add and criticism.